CyberAnalystMH/Homelab_Overview/README.md

 - Allow other users (family) to access certain services.
 - Implement ZFS.
 - Deploy Gitea on Kubernetes ✅
-- Implement Ansible
+- Implement Ansible.
 - Implement Rsync for some automations.
 - Create a Web Sever and DB. ✅
 - Create a personal VPS. ✅
 - Create Obsidian Vault. ✅
+- Get More RAM for LLM Machine.
+- Run Cockpit On RaspberyPI. ✅

 **Issues:**
 - Dell R430 **(ServerB)** has faulty sensors, needs fixed.
 Due to that, fans are always working at 100%.
-- Dell R430 **(ServerB)** has outdated BIOs.
+- Dell R430 **(ServerB)** has outdated BIOs. ✅
+	- **BIOS Updated.**
-- Dell R430 **(ServerB)** has 2 empty drive bays that could be filled.
+- Dell R430 **(ServerB)** has 2 empty drive bays that could be filled. ✅
+	- **Fixed, all Drive Bays are filled now.**
 - All hardware has limited SSD space.
-- Network Switch could be better model.
+- Network Switch could be better model (Ran out of Ports).
-- Despite static IPs, ISP Router seems to force DHCP into some machines.
+- Despite static IPs, ISP Router seems to force DHCP into some machines. ✅
+	- **Fixed, by forcing OS to stop requesting IP Via DHCP.**
-- Some less-important services are down.
+- Some less-important services are down. ✅
+	- **Fixed, those services simply changed IPs, I gave those services static IP and updated it's links on Homepage.**
 - Grafana is only only configured for **ServerA**.
-- Limited Storage
+- Limited Storage ✅
+	- **I think 17TB is plenty for a small Homelab that handles personal and family data.**